Isaac Cissé

-Isaac Cissé (born 3 February 1994) is an Ivorian footballer who plays for Beira-Mar.
+Isaac Cissé (born 3 February 1994) is an Ivorian professional footballer who plays as a forward for Beira-Mar.

 Career

-Leça

-In January 2020, Cissé returned to Leça, the club he played for in the 2018-19 season.
-Cissé scored two goals in his comeback game against C.D.
+In January 2020, Cissé returned to Leça, the club he played for in the 2018–19 season.
+He scored two goals in his comeback game against C.D.
 Trofense.

+In August 2026, Cissé joined Belgian club Charleroi from South African side Lamontville Golden Arrows.
+Following the move, he described the transfer as a major challenge and said he was ready to use the opportunity to develop in European football.